erererhan/yolov5-css/README.md

-This project contains the source code of our paper ["Real-Time Pavement Crack Detection for Cutting Machines: Enhancing YOLOv5 with Lightweight Modules and Attention Mechanisms"](https://).
+This project contains the key part of the source code of our paper ["Real-Time Pavement Crack Detection for Cutting Machines: Enhancing YOLOv5 with Lightweight Modules and Attention Mechanisms"](https://).
 This project is based on YOLOv5 (https://github.com/ultralytics/yolov5) to achieve real-time pavement crack detection, aiming to provide more accurate crack recognition function for cutting machines.
 By introducing lightweight modules and attention mechanisms, the performance and real-time performance of the model in the task of pavement crack detection are improved.
 We also propose a new crack datasets, namely [Slit Crack-Data dataset], to facilitate related research in the community.